 - leads converted into opportunities

-- the number of opportunities which became new deals
+- the number of opportunities that became new deals

 - the average revenue per new deal